alextoudic/vue-page/README.md

 ### Initialize

 Then initialize the plugin with your routes (see [pagejs](http://visionmedia.github.io/page.js) for more infos on routes).
 Note that the routes initialization is a little bit different from the pagejs one because I wanted to allow url "nesting".
-Each string value which are affected to properties are names of v-component instances.
+Each string value which is affected to a property is the of a v-component instance.

 ```javascript
 var Vue     = require('Vue'),